 Activist short selling campaigns in Australia

-This information sheet (INFO 255) outlines the practice of activist short selling campaigns in Australia and ASIC's expectations to promote market integrity during these campaigns.
-It:
+This is Information Sheet 255 (INFO 255).
+It outlines the practice of activist short selling campaigns in Australia and ASIC's expectations to promote market integrity during these campaigns.

 - briefly explains what activist short selling is